 Be sure to understand all of the specs of the printer you are considering.
 When you opt for a high-end model like the HP PageWide, its critical that you know everything you are getting and know how to use all of the options.
 Again, consider what you need versus want.

-When it comes to a WFP, data is essential.
+When it comes to a wide format printer, data is essential.
 What you put in affects what comes out, so be sure you are inputting high-quality information.
 If you need a high-res image, you need a printer that can process that information and create the appropriate printout.

 Whether you opt for the HP PageWide or another wide format printer, it is essential to understand all of the functions and capabilities as well as cost before you make a long-term commitment.